ml4bigdata/ml4bigdata.github.io/_pages/teaching.md

 ## Recognition and Impact

+- **Most popular course at FiTech**: Our course *CS-EJ3211 Machine Learning with Python* has faced the largest registration numbers among the entire Finnish network university (FiTech).
+It also received outstanding student feedback. [click me](/assets/images/MLwPythonBestCourse.pdf))
 - **Teaching Assistant of the Year 2020**: Awarded by the Aalto School of Science to Shamsi Abdurakhmanova, Aalto University. [click me](https://www.aalto.fi/en/news/sci-awards-2020-celebrate-our-successes-in-a-challenging-year#8-teaching-assistant-of-the-year)
 - **Teacher of the Year 2018**: Awarded by the Department of Computer Science to Alex Jung, Aalto University. [click me](/assets/images/TeacherAward.png)
 - **High Student Ratings**: Consistently positive evaluations in teaching assessments.